 What is a Deadly Weapon?

-A deadly weapon is anything that is used or exhibited during the commission of an offense or during the flight from an offense that in its use or intended use is capable of causing death or serious bodily injury.
+A dadly weapon is anything that is used or exhibited during the commission of an offense or during the flight from an offense that in its use or intended use is capable of causing death or serious bodily injury.
 A common misconception is that if a death occurred, then the deadly weapon allegation must be true.
 That is not true, and we have had juries return verdicts where a death occurred without finding the deadly weapon allegation to be true.

 Is an Attempted Offense a 3G Offense?

 A conviction for an attempted offense is not a 3G conviction for purposes of determining if the person is eligible for community supervision earlier than 50% of the sentence is served.
 Parfait v.
 State, 120 S.W.3d 348 (Tex.
 Crim.
 App.
 2003) states that attempted sexual assault is not a 3G offense in Texas.
 However, the courts in Texas can overturn this case or choose to apply the enhanced sentencing under different circumstances or for a different crime.

 Statutory Minimum and Delayed Parole Eligibility for 3G Offenses

 If a person is convicted of an offense that is not considered 3G, they become eligible to be considered for parole when their actual time served plus any good conduct time accrued either in prison or the county jail equals one-fourth (¼) of the sentence imposed or 15 years, whichever is less.